waffle-iron/475Project/README.md

 # 475
-View the issues page to see what is currently being worked on!
+view the issues page to see what is currently being worked on!